burgerbibliothek/glamhack26/data/README.md

 - The column `description` contains a label and describes how the place descriptor is called (mostly with a German exonym).

 ## Table `descriptive_units`
-- The column The column `id_du` contains the numeric ID for a descriptive unit.
+- The column `id_du` contains the numeric ID for a descriptive unit.
 - The column `id_du_name` contains another form of an ID for a descriptive unit.

+## Table `persons_descriptors`
+- The column `id` contains the numeric ID for the person descriptor.
+- The column `id_name` contains another form of an ID for the person descriptor (e.g. “Bern (Burgergemeinde), Burgerbibliothek (Personen\Juristische Personen\B)”).
+The id name contains an indication if the descriptor is a legal entity or natural person.
+- The column `ark` contains another form of an ID for a descriptive unit.
+- The column `label` contains another form of an ID for a descriptive unit.

 ## Table `descriptive_units_places_descriptors`
-- The column The column `id_du` contains the numeric ID for a descriptive unit.
+- The column `id_du` contains the numeric ID for a descriptive unit.
 - The column `id_descriptor` contains the numeric ID for a place descriptor.
 - The column `role` contains further description for the relation.

+## Table `persons_descriptors_places_descriptors`
+- The column `id_place_descriptor` contains the numeric ID for place descriptor.
+- The column `id_person_descriptor` contains the numeric ID for a person descriptor.
+- The column `role` contains further description for the relation (1 = place of birth, 2 = place of death , 3 = place of activity, 4 = place of origin, 5 = place of residence).

 ## Table `main_descriptors_referral_descriptors`
 This table contains the associations between main descriptors and referral descriptors.
 Referral descriptors, always point to a main descriptor (e.g. "Arabergass" → "Arabergasse") and are not associated with a descriptive unit.